 So, grab yourself a dictionary and get searching!

 We all know that learning Chinese is a challenge, but what’s important is not to feel defeated.
-Learn at your own pace, with tools that work for you and most of all enjoy it and treat it like an adventure!
+Learn at your own pace, with tools that work for you and most of all enjoy it and treat it as an adventure!